-How do I know which level of technique is appropriate for me?
+1. How do I know which level is appropriate for me?

 Boston Ballet School offers four levels of technique for this upcoming summer to suit all levels and abilities:

-What do I do on the first day of class?
+2. What should I do on the first day?

 There will be a welcome meeting for all students at 6:30pm on Monday August 4th.
 We will share our stories of what brought us to dance, meet the faculty and find out more about the program.
 There will still be enrichment classes held at 5:30pm this first day.

 Locker rooms for both men and women are available; students are permitted to bring in locks for day use only.
 It is strongly encouraged that students do not leave valuables unattended.
 Should you have additional questions, such as which studio you should report to, a studio administrator will be available at the front desk.

 The only traditional ballet attire we require of our adult students is soft ballet slippers.
 Otherwise, students should wear comfortable clothing that makes them feel at ease, from leotard and tights to sweats, leggings, t-shirts.
 Whatever you choose to wear, we ask that it be form fitted, stretchy, allow for freedom of movement and if you have long hair, please pull it back from the face.